huBioinfo/CytoCommunity/README.md

 ### Supervised CytoCommunity

-We can also run CytoCommunity as a supervised learning task.
+We can also run CytoCommunity in a supervised learning task.
 Given a dataset of multiple spatial omics images from different conditions, TCNs can be first identified for each image and then aligned across images for identifying condition-specific TCNs.
-However, TCN alignment is NP-hard.
+However, TCN alignment is analogous to community alignment in graphs, which is NP-hard.
 To tackle this problem, we take advantage of graph pooling to generate an embedding representation of the whole graph that preserves the TCN partition information.
 By adapting the unsupervised graph partitioning model to a graph convolution and pooling-based graph classification framework, TCNs in different images are automatically aligned during soft TCN assignment learning, facilitating the identification of condition-specific TCNs.

-The example input data to this part is a KNN graph based on colon cancer CODEX data, including a image name list and cell type label, cell spatial coordinates, edge index, gragh index, gragh label and node attributes files, all of which are stored in the folder "CODEX_ColonCancer_KNNgraph_Input".
+The example input data of this part is a KNN graph constructed based on colon cancer CODEX data, including a image name list and cell type label, cell spatial coordinate, edge index, gragh index, gragh label and node attribute files, all of which are stored in the folder "CODEX_ColonCancer_KNNgraph_Input".

-Running steps in Windows Powershell or Linux Bash shell:
+Run following steps in Windows Powershell or Linux Bash shell:

-#### 1. Step0_Construct_KNNgraph.py

-Use step0 to construct KNN graghs and prepare data for the subsequent steps.
+#### 1. Use step0 to construct KNN graghs and prepare data for the subsequent steps.

 ```bash
 conda activate CytoCommunity